Vitaeris 320 Hyperbaric Chamber Review: Price, Features & Specs

 Chamber Price Pressure FDA Cleared Warranty Diameter

-OxyHealth Vitaeris 320 $18,000–$23,000 1.3 ATA Yes 5 years 32 inches
+OxyHealth Vitaeris 320 $18,000-$23,000 1.3 ATA Yes (altitude sickness) 5 years 32 inches

-Summit to Sea Grand Dive $6,500–$8,500 1.3 ATA Yes 2 years 33 inches
+Summit to Sea Grand Dive $6,500-$8,500 1.3 ATA Yes (altitude sickness) 2 years 40 inches

-OxyHealth Respiro 270 $12,000–$16,000 1.3 ATA Yes 5 years 27 inches
+OxyHealth Respiro 270 $12,000-$16,000 1.3 ATA Yes (altitude sickness) 5 years 27 inches

 The Vitaeris 320 is the right choice for:

-• Buyers who want US-made, FDA-cleared equipment and are not price-sensitive
+• Buyers who want US-made, FDA-cleared equipment and are not price-sensitive.

-The Vitaeris 320 is not the right choice for:
+It is the wrong choice for:

 Sources